omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 ## **Web server**

 A web server is actually a computer connected to the internet.
 This server stores the files of a website (HTML, CSS, JavaScript, images, etc.), and runs a **HTTP server**.
+It can also include a web application.
+There are 2 types of servers: static and dynamic.

 ### **HTTP server**